-With abundant renewable energy resources, a competitive business climate, innovative ideas and a motivated, skilled workforce, B.C. is at the forefront of environmental and economic leadership.
+With abundant energy resources, a competitive business climate, innovative ideas and a motivated, skilled workforce, B.C. is at the forefront of environmental and economic leadership.
 We remain committed to the vision outlined in the BC Energy Plan, and will continue to respond to challenges and opportunities by delivering innovative, sustainable ways to develop B.C.'s energy resources.

-The Ministry of Energy, Mines and Petroleum Resources 2009/10 - 2011/12 Service Plan was prepared under my direction in accordance with the Budget Transparency and Accountability Act.
+The Ministry of Energy, Mines and Petroleum Resources 2009/10 - 2011/12 Service Plan Update was prepared under my direction in accordance with the Budget Transparency and Accountability Act.
 I am accountable for the basis on which the plan has been prepared.
-All material fiscal assumptions and policy decisions as of February 8, 2009 have been considered in preparing the plan and I am accountable for achieving the specific objectives in the plan.